-Union College is honored to introduce the Townsend Circle in the 2012-13 fiscal year.
-This giving club exists to recognize our most loyal supporters whose financial supports in the foundation for achieving our mission.
-This club is names for Milton Townsend, who served the College in many capacities from his graduation until the time of his passing in 1992.
+The Townsend Circle giving club recognizes our most loyal supporters whose financial support is the foundation for achieving our mission.
+This club is named for Milton Townsend, who served the College in many capacities from his graduation until the time of his passing in 1992.
 Like Milt Townsend, who was instrumental in the advancement of the College, this club seeks to honor those who believe in Union College and have made great sacrifice towards our growth and achievement.

 Membership can be earned by one of the following: